 The same rules also apply where the member's spouse or partner contracts with the authority or has a pecuniary interest.
 It is a statutory requirement that members declare their interests at Council meetings where matters in which they have a pecuniary interest arise.

-In addition, members shall annually make a general declaration of interest.
-These declarations are recorded in a register of interests maintained by Council and disclosed in the Annual Report.
-The declaration must notify the Council of the nature and extent of any interest, including:
+If a member has a financial conflict of interest in a matter before the Council the member must: